 Title Purpose/Background Relevant Principles and Provisions The report provides action plans for each LGA/town to provide these facilities.
 Overall the Report reveals an economic benefit of additional visitors based on increasing the number of beds by 354 over 10 years, included a combined visitor and flow on spend of 17 million dollars as a result.
 Building the good life Foundations of Regional Housing Regional Housing Institute May 2022 This document, Building the Good Life: Foundations of Regional Housing, aims to assist policymakers, industry and regional leaders to establish placed-based initiatives rather than take a 'one-size-fits-all' approach to address the current pressures being felt in many regions.
 Using key statistical data, the analysis found six clusters of housing markets, five of which are predominantly rural and regional markets.
-The six groupings are: 1.Stalled: (Small, Inland and low-cost) 2.
-Volatile: (Small, Inland and low-cost) 3.
+The six groupings are: 1.
+Stalled: (Small, Inland and low-cost) 2.
+Volatile: (Small, low-cost and volatile) 3.
 Stable: (Mid-sized, agricultural - Murray- Darling - stable) 4.
 Coastal: (Larger, average-cost, coastal QLD and WA) 5.
 Growth Zone: (Peri-urban, urban, major regional cities) and 6.
 Most Expensive: (Sydney and Melbourne) Building the Good Life: Foundations of Regional Housing confirms that the five regional housing markets are distinctive - not only in relation to capital city markets, but also in relation to each other - with many marked by a significant risk of market failure.
-The result - as illustrated by the literature - is that regional housing often unaffordable in particular for low-income earners.
+The result - as illustrated by the literature - is that regional housing is often unaffordable in particular for low-income earners.
 The challenges in regional housing are also potentially an impediment to economic growth.
 Research firmly points to the conclusion that Australia will be a stronger, more prosperous nation if our regions are stronger.
-To optimise growth in regions, the recommendations of Building the Good Life: Foundations of Regional Housing include: Collecting timely statistics on housing need (including supply and demand) and housing conditions generally in rural and regional areas; Improving the promotion and targeting of housing initiatives to rural and regional centres; The nature and scale of market failure in regional housing for incoming workers to a country town or other regional settings; Sustained unaffordable housing, resulting in poor living conditions and - potentially - overcrowding; Long commuting times for workers in some regional centres, forced by price to live some distance from their place of work; Under-investment in the housing stock, resulting in under maintained dwellings and housing that is a risk to human health; and
+To optimise growth in regions, the recommendations of Building the Good Life: Foundations of Regional Housing include: • Collecting timely statistics on housing need (including supply and demand) and housing conditions generally in rural and regional areas; • Improving the promotion and targeting of housing initiatives to rural and regional centres; The nature and scale of market failure in regional housing markets is both substantial and profoundly impactful.
+It has a number of dimensions, including: • The total absence in many places of available housing for incoming workers to a country town or other regional settings; • Sustained unaffordable housing, resulting in poor living conditions and - potentially - overcrowding; • Long commuting times for workers in some regional centres, forced by price to live some distance from their place of work; • Under-investment in the housing stock, resulting in under maintained dwellings and h